Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Introduction

-Convergence for the latter differential equation is a nontrivial issue even in the case where the solution stays on a compact set: one can find $C^\infty$-functions $F$ together with solutions $(x_t)_{t\ge0}$ that stay on compact sets but do not converge, \cite{palis2012geometric}.
+(though many approximation results only hold for a finite time-horizon), see e.g. \cite[Proposition~1]{MHKC20}.
+Convergence for the latter differential equation is a non-trivial issue even in the case where the solution stays on a compact set: one can find $C^\infty$-functions~$f$ together with solutions $(x_t)_{t\ge0}$ that stay on compact sets but do not converge, see Example 3 on page 14 of \cite{palis2012geometric}.
+Counterexamples of this structure have been known for a long time (see e.g.~\cite{curry1944method}) and include the famous Mexican hat function \cite{AMA05}.
 To guarantee convergence (at least in the case where the solution stays on a compact set), one needs to impose additional assumptions.
 An appropriate assumption is the validity of a \loja-inequality, see Definition~\ref{def:loja} below.
 This assumption has the appeal that it is satisfied by analytic functions, see~\cite{lojasiewicz1963propriete,lojasiewicz1965ensembles}.

-In the analysis of SGD, \loja-inequalities have played a minor role so far.
-In the case where a \loja-inequality holds in an appropriate sense with exponent $\beta=\frac 12$, linear convergence in the target value is proved in~\cite{Pol63, KNS16}.
-In these references quite restrictive assumptions are imposed.
-In particular, the assumptions entail that the target function has no other local extrema nor saddle points beyond the global minimum.
+Recently, there is a growing interest in the case where a \loja-inequality holds with exponent $\beta=\frac 12$, often referred to as Polyak--\loja-inequality (or P\CL-inequality).
+The idea first appeared in 1963 in an article of Polyak \cite{Pol63} where linear convergence in the objective function is shown for non-perturbed gradient descent.
+In machine learning, this inequality turns out to be quite effective as a tool to weaken strict convexity assumptions and allow multiple global minima, see e.g.~\cite{KNS16, bassily2018exponential, vaswani2019fast, xie2020linear, gower2021sgd, wojtowytsch2021stochastic, gess2023convergence} and the references therein.
+We stress that still the respective assumptions are significantly stricter than the ones we will impose.
+In particular, the existence of a global P\CL-inequality implies that the objective function $f$ is quasi-strongly convex, see e.g. \cite{aujol2022convergence, rebjock2023fast}.
+In contrast, our analysis allows the landscape to contain local minima, maxima or saddle points.

-In this article, we prove convergence of $(X_n)$ for target functions that are \loja-functions on the event that the scheme stays local, see Theorem~\ref{theo2} below.
-In particular, our result applies if the target function is analytic.
+In the main result of this article, we prove convergence of $(X_n)_{n \in \N_0}$ for objective functions that are \loja-functions (i.e. locally satisfy a general \loja-inequality) on the event that the scheme stays bounded, see Theorem~\ref{theo2} below.
+In particular, our result applies if the objective function is analytic.
+This generalises the analysis in~\cite{AMA05} where convergence of gradient descent without stochastic noise is considered.
 We stress that the limit points may be local minima as well as saddle points.
+After a preprint version of this article appeared, there has been a lot of interest in the interplay between stochastic optimisation algorithms and loss landscapes satisfying locally Kurdyka-\L ojasiewicz-inequalities (a slight generalisation of the \L ojasiewicz-inequality) and we point to \cite{fatkhullin2022sharp, jentzen2022, chouzenoux2023kurdyka, li2023convergence, milzarek2023convergence} for recent developments in this direction.